Goodwillie Calculus via Adjunction and LS Cocategory: Dual Goodwillie Calculus

 \begin{proof} Since strongly cartesian is a property of the sub-2-faces, we will show this for an arbitrary sub-2-face of $\mathcal{X}$.
 Let $U=\{u_1, u_2\}$.
-Strongly cartesian gives us that the following is a homotopy pullback square
+Strongly cartesianness implies that the following is a homotopy pullback square

 where we take as model for the holim the space of maps from $\Delta_{\leq 1}\circ c_1$ into this diagram, which is the same model as we used previously in this paper for the holim of a punctured square.